 This is why most new practices use SBA loans, equipment financing, or combination of debt sources.

-Monthly Operating Budget Template
+What Should Your Monthly Operating Budget Include?

 Build a detailed monthly budget before opening: